mawrkus/pull-request-review-guide/README.md

 If something bothers you in the code you're reviewing, try to understand the reasons behind the author's choices.

-Keep in mind that, often, the author is closer to the code than you are, and so they might really have a better insight about certain aspects of it ;)
+Keep in mind that, often, the author is closer to the code than you are, and so they might really have a better insight about certain aspects of it.

 • [Go to top](#-guidelines) •